-Session description: Previous workshops at IGF have dealt with the question of core Internet values such as openness, layered architecture and the end-to-end principle, and they have addressed principles of Internet governance, describing it as multilateral, transparent, democratic and fully inclusive of all stakeholders.
+Session description: This page includes a long print-news report and video-clip highlights from a workshop on core internet values and principles – openness, layered architecture and the end-to-end principle.
+Principles of Internet governance are ideally multilateral, transparent, democratic and fully inclusive of all stakeholders.
 IGF discussions are held in the name of future generations, but young people are generally left out of these sessions that address fundamental questions.
 This workshop brought young Internet activists together with veteran thinkers to discuss the core Internet values and principles and compare and contrast their worldviews regarding the Internet.
 An aim of this discussion was to identify and define common values and principles that should be applied in future Internet governance discussions.
 (Audio quality in the room was inconsistent due to technical difficulties at the conference, so there is some distortion in video sound.)
+The print-news story is below the video window.
+Use the video viewer below to view several clips with brief highlights.
+Scroll down the right-hand column of print next to the video-viewing pane and click on the captions for each of the videos to view them.

 September 16, 2010 – Dmitry Epstein from the Youth Coalition on Internet Governance led a lively discussion in which young people showed their knowledge of issues and their serious concerns for the future of the Internet and an all-star group of older-generation Internet experts were on hand to share their views of foundational ideals.